OVERVIEW OF THE ROLE

 - Excellent people skills and an ability to put newcomers, underrepresented groups and beginners at ease

-- Commitment will vary from project to project but ideally you will be able to commit weekly time to your chosen project in both semester 1 (for training) & semester 2 (for delivery).
+- Commitment will vary from project to project but ideally you will be able to commit weekly time to your chosen project in both semester 1 (for training & delivery) & semester 2 (for delivery).

 - Enthusiasm & energy